Faculty and Staff

 Health disparities in kidney transplant access among African American End State Renal Disease patients

 Disparities of rural health access

-Associate Professor Teri Browne joined the faculty of the College of Social Work in in 2008, where she is also co-director of the Interprofessional Education for the Health Sciences.
-In 2017, Browne was inducted as a Society for Social Work and Research (SSWR) Fellow for her work as serving with distinction to advance the mission of the society.
-Prior to joining the University of South Carolina, Browne worked professionally for 18 years in New York, California and Illinois as a rape crisis counselor, Nephrology social worker and director of social work for a dialysis center.
+Associate Professor and Interim Associate Dean for Faculty and Research Teri Browne joined the faculty in 2008, where she is also co-director of the Interprofessional Education for the Health Sciences.
+In 2017, Browne was inducted as a Society for Social Work and Research Fellow for her work as serving with distinction to advance the mission of the society.
+Prior to joining the University of South Carolina, Browne worked professionally for 18 years in New York, California and Illinois as a rape crisis counselor, nephrology social worker, and director of social work for a dialysis center.

 Browne is currently principal or co-investigator on multiple externally-funded research awards.
 This includes serving as co-investigator for two studies on kidney disease treatment and transplant access.
 Funded by the Patient Centered Outcomes Research Institute, she is working to improve patient care from the early stages of kidney disease to kidney failure and determining whether the changes lead to improved health.
 The goal is to provide a nationwide model to improve the treatment of patients and families’ well-being.
 Another study, funded by the National Institutes of Health, aims to eliminate health disparities in kidney transplant access among African American End State Renal Disease patients in Georgia, North Carolina and South Carolina by implementing a Reducing Disparities in Access to Kidney Transplantation regional study to increase rates of referral and medical evaluation.

 Browne’s publications focus on nephrology (kidney disease), health social work, and enhancing interprofessional health education.
 Her publications have appeared in scholarly journals, such as the American Journal of Public Health, Journal of Behavioral Medicine, and Clinical Kidney Journal.
 She is also the co-editor of the Handbook of Health Social Work.